The new pulse-pounding thriller from the 2010 winner of the CWA Steel Dagger Award.

 A genetic hybrid of police procedural, political thriller, Michael

-Simon Conway lives in London with his wife the Channel Four News Correspondent Sarah Smith.
+He lives in Glasgow with his wife the journalist and broadcaster Sarah Smith.
+He has two daughters.

 A LOYAL SPY, his third novel, won the 2010 CWA Steel Dagger Award for Best Thriller of the year.